-A Basic Guide to Investing in Property in South Africa
+A Basic Guide to Investing in Property in South Africa - Africa.com

 For South Africa, this growth has persisted for years as the country’s urban middle class expands, creating a need for new houses, shopping malls, and office blocks.
 Despite the Southern African nation’s current economic and political distress, real estate remains an attractive opportunity for investors.

-Before you jump at the opportunity to invest in South Africa’s property market, here’s a quick guide to help you prepare for your venture.
+Before you jump at the opportunity to invest in property in South Africa, here’s a quick guide to help you prepare for your venture.

 Consider Buying to Let